vijay6781/Lifelong/README.md

   ------

-  +This Website Helps Student.This is good initiative.
+  This Website Helps Student.This is good initiative.
-  +As we know that we all have old as well new book which may be useful for student.
+  As we know that we all have old as well new book which may be useful for student.

                        NOTICE